jrr4138/ConnectFour/README.md

 |   Make sure to add javafx folder to "JAVA PROJECTS -> Reference Libraries -> javafx-sdk-11.0.2 -> lib -> highlight all -> enter"

 |   Also make sure that when you go to "File -> Preferences -> Settings" and search for "vmargs"
-|   that the bar has. . .
-| "--module-path <Your JavaFX lib> --add-modules javafx.controls,javafx.fxml"
-|   . . .filled in with the FULL source path
+|   that the bar has "--module-path <Your JavaFX lib> --add-modules javafx.controls,javafx.fxml" filled in with the FULL source path

 ### FOR INTELLIJ: 1 or 2
 |   1) Apply path: